Britt Westbourne: Casting and creation

+In June 2025, it was announced Thiebaud was returning to General Hospital, although, the specifics of her return were not disclosed to press.
+Upon her episodic return on July 18, it still was not known if she were reprising Britt or was a new character.
+Five days later, it was announced she was in fact portraying Britt once again.

 Character development

 Characterization and family

 Britt's manipulative, untruthful personality has led her to be nicknamed the "Britch" or "Dr. Britch" in the show's dialogue and social media.
 Thiebaud has stated: "I love going to work and getting to play someone that I am not.
 It’s really fun to do."
 She has expressed her pleasure in playing a "bad" character.
 Although, despite the fact that she "loves playing a villain", she stated: "I would really love for my character to fall in love, [and] have a romance", wanting Britt to "redeem herself".
 Thiebaud also hoped that audiences would fall for the character and understand her more.
 Head writer Ron Carlivati characterized Britt during an interview with Soap Opera Digest as a "villainous", while On-Air On-Soaps refers to her as an "evil Britch".
 Luke Kerr of the entertainment website Zap2it described her as "Britchtastic", while also acknowledging her "human side".